The Powerpuff Girls: Awards and nominations

-Other media
+Franchise

 Film

-The Powerpuff Girls Movie was released in the United States on July 3, 2002, by Warner Bros.
+Due to its popularity, Cartoon Network prompted a film based on the series, which was completed for less than two years.
+Titled The Powerpuff Girls Movie, it was released in the United States on July 3, 2002, by Warner Bros.
 Pictures.
-The movie, a prequel to the series, tells the story of how the Powerpuff Girls were created, and how Mojo Jojo became a supervillain.
-The movie received a rating of 63% at review aggregator Rotten Tomatoes, as well as some criticism for the violence involved.
-In all, the movie grossed $16 million worldwide with an $11 million budget.
+A prequel to the series, the film follows the story of how the Powerpuff Girls were created, and how Mojo Jojo became a supervillain.
+The film received a rating of 63% at review aggregator Rotten Tomatoes, as well as some criticism for its violence.
+The movie grossed $16 million worldwide with an $11 million budget.